hansvanlin/Marstek-venus-A/README.md

 From version 0.1.7 I'm using the Marstek schedule's which I can change via Modbus registers 43100-43104.
 These registers are written in one command thru the "Marstek Mode controller" node.
 \
 \
 In this version power settings can be set in the UI.
-The power can be set to 1500W in case it doesn't discharge try 1400W to avoid the fw bug.
+The power can be set from 100W to 1500W in case it doesn't discharge try 1400W to avoid the fw bug.
 \
 \
 <img width="1866" height="849" alt="image" src="https://github.com/user-attachments/assets/dab7ba52-5fc6-49d3-9a71-0387e06a8484" />